 |European Multifunction Phased Array Radar (EMPAR)||France||Two||Horizon-class frigates|

-France operates its PAAM (Principal Anti-Air Missile System) jointly with Italy and the UK, deploying Aster 15 short to medium range missiles and Aster 30 short to long-range missiles.
-In Addition to Its PAAM France has 10 SAMP/T which is a mobile, ground-based, air transportable, medium range air defense system designed to replace the Hawk air defense systems as well as an unknown number of Vertical Launch Mica systems which are a modular short range air defense system which fires the two Mica missiles types (IR and RF).
+France operates its PAAMS (Principal Anti-Air Missile System) jointly with Italy and the UK, deploying Aster 15 short to medium range missiles and Aster 30 short to long-range missiles.
+In addition to its PAAMS France has 10 SAMP/T systems which is a mobile, ground-based, air transportable, medium range air defense system designed to replace the Hawk air defense systems as well as an unknown number of Vertical Launch Mica systems which are a modular short range air defense system which fires the two Mica missiles types (IR and RF).
 It is intended against simultaneously multiple attacks of aircraft and missiles adding the advantage of employing and fire and forget missile.